Skip to content

 • In the right panel:

-• Click the Objects you're associating dropdown menu, then select the other object you're creating the association label for.
+• Click the Objects you're associating dropdown menu, then select the other object relationship for which you're creating the label (e.g., Deals-to-Contacts).

 • To edit the label's internal name, click the edit pencil icon below the label.
 This is used for integrations and APIs.
 Once the label is created, the internal name cannot be edited.